 JTA - What is a settler?

-- Film about 'Son of Hamas' takes home Sundance prize
+- Film About 'Son of Hamas' Wins at Sundance

 That’s the question that opens the new documentary film “The Settlers,” which premiered last week at the Sundance Film Festival.